-Where it Matters Most
+Where It Matters Most

 Miss the previous update?
 Read it here.

-Bhava in the Center
+"Bhaav" in the Center

 Since mid-September, I have been teaching an afterschool program for a group of 15 (originally 17, two have since left) girls from the leprosy community, ages ranging from 10-17.
-We meet Monday-Friday from 3p to 4p and engage in an assortment of activities that encourage them to be their best selves and pursue their dreams (a few of the older girls are even serious about going to college).
+We meet Monday-Friday, from 3p to 4p, and engage in an assortment of activities that encourage them to be their best selves and pursue their dreams (a few of the older girls are even serious about going to college).

 I’m glad I did.
 After a little over a month into our program, it's become quite spirited and I have seen some heartening changes in the group.